Aditya948351/Android-Jetpack-Compose-Simplified/README.md

     <strong>Code-Snippets (Helpful in Developing your Own Apps):</strong>
     <ul>
       <li>Extensive Code Snippets on Jetpack Compose concepts which will help you build your own app:</li>
-      <li>LoginActivity/ : this contains Login Screen with FireBase for any type of apps<li>
+      <li>LoginActivity/ : this contains Login Screen with FireBase for any type of apps</li>
-      <li>Navigation/    : this includes Bottom App Bar,Side Navigation Bar and Floating Action Button(FAB) in a single App code<li>
+      <li>Navigation/    : this includes Bottom App Bar,Side Navigation Bar and Floating Action Button(FAB) in a single App code</li>
     </ul>
   </li>